Is Refinancing Worth the Cost?

 Of course, you will have to pay for the process of refinancing.
 You'll have to pay the same kinds of expenses and fees as you did with your existing mortgage.
 Included in the list will typically be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other fees.

 Do the Math

-One more expense that a borrower might take into account is that a lower interest rate will lower the interest amount you will deduct on your federal income taxes.
+One more cost that borrowers might consider is that a lower rate of interest will reduce the interest amount you'll deduct from your federal income taxes.
 We can help you do the math!
 Call us at (707) 252-2700.

-All things considered, for most people the amount of initial costs to refinance are paid back soon in monthly savings.
-We'll help you determine what mortgage program is best for you, looking at your cash on hand, the likelihood of selling your residence in the near future, and the effect refinancing will probably have on your taxes.
-Call us at (707) 252-2700 to get you started.
+Most people find that the savings each month quickly balance out the initial expenses of refinancing.
+We will help you determine what loan program is best for you, looking at your cash on hand, the likelihood of selling your house in the near future, and how refinancing might effect your taxes.
+Call us at (707) 252-2700 to get started.

 Want to know more about refinancing?
 Give us a call: (707) 252-2700.